CcMarc/AbuseIPDB/README.md

 zc_plugins/AbuseIPDB/vX.X.X/installer/ScriptedInstaller.php

-Optional_Install/includes/blacklist.txt (if upgrading from below v3.0.0 this will be there already) Optional_Install/ZC_210/YOUR_ADMIN/modules/dashboard_widgets/AbuseIPDBDashboardWidget.php (if upgrading from v2.1.2 - v2.1.6 this may be there already if you installed it)
+Optional_Install/includes/blacklist.txt (if upgrading from below v3.0.0 this will be there already) Optional_Install/ZC_210/YOUR_ADMIN/modules/dashboard_widgets/AbuseIPDBDashboardWidget.php (if upgrading from v2.1.2 - v2.1.6 this may be there already if you installed it. **NEW** this file should be removed as it's apart of the core module.
+Even if you do not plan on using the module, do not delete this file from the zc_plugin directory.)
 Optional_Install/ZC_210/YOUR_ADMIN/whos_online.php - (**NEW** file updated for this version)
 ```

 ### Optional | Adding the Admin Dashboard Widget

 To integrate the (optional) AbuseIPDB dashboard widget, follow these steps: